Share taxi: New Zealand

 Shared buses or vans are available in many more developed countries connecting frequent destinations, charging a fixed fee per passenger.
 The most common case is a connection between an airport and central city locations.
 These services are often known as shuttles.
-Such services usually use smaller vehicles than normal buses, and often operate on demand.
-An air traveller can contact the shuttle company by telephone or Internet, not necessarily in advance; the company will ensure that a shuttle is provided without unreasonable delay.
+Such services usually use smaller vehicles than normal buses and often operate on demand.
+An air traveler can contact the shuttle company by telephone or Internet, not necessarily in advance; the company will ensure that a shuttle is provided without unreasonable delay.
 The shuttle will typically connect one airport with several large hotels, or addresses in a specified area of the city.
-The shuttle offers much of the convenience of a taxi, although taking longer, at a price which is significantly lower for one or two passengers.
+The shuttle offers much of the convenience of a taxi, although it takes longer, at a price that is significantly lower for one or two passengers.
 Scheduled services between an airport and a hotel, usually operated by the hotel, are also called shuttles.

-In many cases the shuttle operator takes the risk of there not being enough passengers to make the trip profitable; in others there is a minimum charge when there are not enough passengers.
+In many cases the shuttle operator takes the risk of there not being enough passengers to make the trip profitable; in others, there is a minimum charge when there are not enough passengers.

-Usually there are regulations covering vehicles and drivers; for example in New Zealand under NZTA regulations, shuttles are only allowed to have up to eleven passenger seats, and the driver must have a passenger endorsement (P) on their drivers' licence.
+Usually, there are regulations covering vehicles and drivers; for example in New Zealand under NZTA regulations, shuttles are only allowed to have up to eleven passenger seats, and the driver must have a passenger endorsement (P) on their driver's license.